 It's fine to train in the rain, hit outside, or leave your tee outdoors for a night or two.
 It is not recommended to leave your batting tee outside all the time, under a carport all the time, or anywhere the metal sections will get repeated moisture on them.
 Tanner Tees are made with strong metal components, and metal will rust if left in the elements for prolonged periods of time.

 It's best to adjust the tee so the two adjustable sections are equally extended during hitting.
-For instance, if you want to hit at the lowest position for the teem, just compress both sections.
+For instance, if you want to hit at the lowest position of your Tanner Tee, just compress both sections.
 Now, if you want to raise the tee 8 inches higher, we recommend pulling out four inches from the first section and four inches from the upper section.
 This gives the tee maximum stability and protection against a miss hit too.

 There is a patented screw at the bottom of the FlexTop.
 You cannot see the screw when the tee is installed because it is telescoped inside the bottom pipe (the one with the threads that screws into the base).
 If your FlexTop becomes loose, or if you simply want to make the adjustment tighter or looser, do this.
 First, compress both sections of the tee so it is at its shortest range.
 Then, unscrew the tee stem from the base and look up into the tee from the threads.
 There is a small set screw you can see.
 Use a Phillips head screwdriver to turn it ¼ to the right, and the upper section of your tee will tighten significantly.
 The reverse is true too.
 If the tee is too tight, you can loosen by a left turn.
 Here's a video showing how to tighten it.
 NOTE: You do not disassemble your tee to do this.
 This is meant to be a quick maintenance on your tee, do not disassemble anything!